StefanMalv/SavingsQuest/README.md

 Before using the Game User Application, ensure you have the following requirements installed:

 Python 3.x
-MySQL server
+mysql server
-MySQL Connector/Python (Install using pip install mysql-connector-python) hashlib (Available in Python standard library)
+mysql Connector/Python (Install using pip install mysql-connector-python) hashlib (Available in Python standard library)
 Setup